What is Child and Adolescent Psychology?

 Dr Helen Fairchild is an experienced Clinical Psychologist who has worked with children, young people and families for 20 years.
 She worked in the NHS and charity sector before coming to The Old Rectory Clinic.
 Helen is trained to help with problems such as depression, low self-esteem, obsessive-compulsive disorder, panic, social anxiety, poor sleep, self-harm, anger and behavioural difficulties.
 She predominantly uses a cognitive behavioural therapy (CBT) model, but also uses parenting and other approaches depending on the needs of the family.

-Vicki Johnstone
+Victoria Johnstone